libgdx/libgdx.github.io/wiki/input/cursor-visibility-and-catching.md

 Gdx.input.setCursorPosition(x, y);
 ```

-Cursor catching is only available on the desktop and GWT backends, and positioning is only available on the desktop backend.
+Cursor catching is only available on the desktop and GWT backends, and positioning is only available on the desktop backends.

 ## Custom cursor